 How Much Time Do You Need to Fund?

 The average loan processing time is around 43 days.
 You must include a closing date to write a purchase contract properly, so you'll have to coordinate this date with your lender.
 Ask about the anticipated turnaround time.
-Find out if any anticipated obstacles could hold up closing, and how long after final application approval will the loan fund.
+Find out whether any anticipated obstacles could hold up closing, and how long after final application approval the loan will fund.

 Do You Guarantee On-Time Closings?

 Closing your transaction on time is a big issue.
 Your purchase contract will include that date to close escrow, but it's generally subject to the lender's ability to close on time.
 It can mean extra costs or problems for you if the lender can't do that for one reason or another.
 Ask about any increase in the interest rate if your lock-in expires, and what happens with any additional expenses that you might incur if you have to pay movers to reschedule.
-Find out how these costs and other costs are addressed.
+Find out how these and other costs are addressed.

 You're Not Limited to These Questions

 Not everyone is an expert in mortgages and mortgage terms.
-A good rule of thumb is to question anything you're not sure about.
+One good rule of thumb is to question anything you're not sure about.
 The only stupid question is the one you don't ask; it's okay to request clarification even if you are pretty sure you understand.
 You want to nail down all the finer details, and there's less of a chance of signals getting crossed if your lender explains something to you more than once.